BitGo/prova/docs/design/admin.md

 - Only one admin operation output is permitted in a transaction.
 Aside from the exceptions for issuance, no non-admin outputs and inputs are allowed in an admin transaction.
 - The admin thread output and inputs must always exist at the zero index.
 - All admin transactions must be present in the block chain for 100 blocks before they go into effect.
-- Admin transactions must have an associated admin-operation, empty transactions are not valid.
+- Admin transactions must have an associated administrator operation, empty transactions are not valid.
 - Aside from issuance outputs, all admin transactions must have 0 value inputs and 0 value outputs.

 ## Memory Pool Ordering